 WHY GO TO LISBON?

 Why visit Lisbon?
-Lisbon has everything you are looking for – there are a tons of spectacular viewpoints, tasty restaurants, art, museums, historical sites galore and many options for fun trips just outside the city.
-Lisbon is Portugal’s charming and lively capital which has embraced authenticity and passed over bulky skyscrapers.
+Lisbon has everything you are looking for – there are a tons of spectacular viewpoints, gourmet restaurants, art, museums, historical sites.
+There are also many options for fun trips just outside the city.
+Lisbon is Portugal’s charming and lively capital which has embraced authenticity and passed on building stuffy skyscrapers.

 Check out the Travel Honey LISBON PHOTO GALLERY.

 View the PORTUGAL COUNTRY OVERVIEW for everything else.